 How to Change the Draw Weight on a Compound Bow

 Adjusting the draw weight on your compound bow is easy if you prep for it.
+Make sure you know the draw weight that's suitable for you - learn more here.
 Here are quick and simple steps to consider:

 Prep Your Tools